marilatte53/Files/doc/ideas.md

     - favorites
         - CTRL+D
         - persistence
+        - accelerators
     - enter:
         - enter dir
         - execute/open file
+    - recents (CTRL+R)
+        - by access time
+        - by access count
+        - different accelerators for both types
 - filter dir
     - exit tf with ESC, clear with ESC when not in tf
     - order startsWith-filter first, then contains-filter